Skip to content

 Accidental explosions

-Since the beginning of data collection in 1979 by the Small Arms Survey, no accidental explosions were reported in Madagascar.
+Since the Small Arms Survey began collecting data in 1979, no accidental explosions have been reported in Madagascar.

 Cases of diversion

-Various cases of diversion have been reported since 2000 in Madagascar.
+Several cases of diversion have been reported since 2014 in Madagascar.

-Table 1: Cases of diversion of arms, ammunition, and explosives in Madagascar since 2000
+Table 1.
+Cases of diversion of arms, ammunition and explosives in Madagascar since 2014

 Year Location Description